 This app is for Splunk v5 and prior.
-Try our new app designed to work for Splunk v6 at http://apps.splunk.com/app/1845/.
-It is still in BETA, but we are accepting user feedback at: Tony.Lee -at- FireEye.com.
+Try our new app designed to work for Splunk v6 at [http://apps.splunk.com/app/1845/].
+We are accepting user feedback at: Tony.Lee -at- FireEye.com.
 Thanks!

 Version 2.0 of the app was designed to take data from FireEye's XML output.
 It allows for deeper investigations then CEF formatted, syslog data.

 If your app is working as expected, there is no need to update as there are no feature enhancements.
 This release is intended to fix a problem with some of the dashboards not displaying properly.

 Patch to fix the FireEye Overview and Malware Overview dashboards.

 - This patch should also enable the app to work with FireEye OS 6.x and 7.x wMPS appliances (accounting for "pretty print" XML in FE OS 7.1)

 - Splunk v6 installation possible when following the instructions found here: http://securitysynapse.com/2014/05/stopgap-splunk-for-fireeye-v2-app.html